0xs1r4t/0xs1r4t/README.md

 </span>
 </h1>
 <pre>
-  i am a data engineer based in india. all of my public repositories reflect my personal interests, that include different utilizations of python (for
+  i am a software engineer based in india. all of my public repositories reflect my personal interests, that include different utilizations of python (for